msurner/MPD-NLP-interface/README.md

 pip3 install locustio
 locust -f locust/locustfile.py
 ```
+Navigate to <http://127.0.0.1:8089> specify number of users, hatchrate and start.

 Feel free to specify some test cases in the locustfile.py!
 In my tests, the service performs pretty well.